Ayyavazhi: Theology

-The theology of Ayyavazhi differs considerably from other monistic religions.
+The theology of Ayyavazhi is complex and differs considerably from other monistic religions.
 It speaks of Ekam, the Oneness from which all that exists formed, and also an ultimate oneness that exists behind all differences.
 The Ekam, which is articulated as the supreme divine power itself, is supposed to remain unaffected by maya deep inside every changeable matter as an absolute constant.
 In theological terms, God is, in the highest sense, formless, infinite, genderless and beyond time and space.
 The term Ekam in Tamil language give simply the meanings, one, absolute, the whole which exists and the incomparable; all give some sort of direct monistic definition about God from Ayyavazhi theology.

 Narrating through mythology, The Sivam and the Sakthi are the first to get evolved from Ekam.
 The Natham (voice), Trimurthi, other lesser gods and the entire universe further evolved.
 The Trimurthi are greater among the personified Devas.
 Siva, one among the Trimurthi, was the supreme power until Kali Yuga.
 Vishnu is the supreme from the advent of Kali Yuga.
 Then, from the incarnation of Vaikundar, again the powers of all god-heads, including that of Vishnu, are transformed to Vaikundar.
 Ekam, the supreme oneness as one among the Trinity takes a place within Vaikundar for the present age.
 Therefore, Vaikundar is said to be the only worshippable and supreme power.
 However, a quote from Akilam thirteen says this supreme oneness (Ekam) itself is created by Vaikundar, who is a personified God.
 In this regard, Ayyavazhi being centered on Vaikundar, is more monotheistic rather than monistic.
 No other god-heads, even the Father of Vaikundar, Narayana, have gained an equal or greater status than Vaikundar.
 Vaikundar is a triune power who includes the qualities of the Santror, Narayana and Ekam within himself.

 In Ayyavazhi mythology, Kroni, a primordial evil manifestation, was fragmented into six and each fragment took birth and plays an anti-Vishnu role throughout the successive six yugas.
 He was finally destroyed by a final judgment which is followed by the god-ruled Dharma Yukam.
 This narration gives some dualistic dimension to Ayyavazhi theology.
 But since the focus of Arul Nool, the accumulation of Ayyavazhi teachings is extremely monistic and since the final fragment of Kroni itself is called Kalimayai (a conception rather than a physical or material incarnation), it was commonly accepted that the 'Maya' is symbolised in such a way that contrasts the dualistic view on Ayyavazhi.
 Apart from all these, there are also separate quotes in Ayyavazhi scriptures which give pantheistic and panentheistic definition to Ayyavazhi theology.